 “People say it didn’t go as well as I wanted in League, but I got into Wigan’s first team, which was good considering I’d never played the game before.

-“Unfortunately I did my neck in but I thoroughly enjoyed the experience and I'm glad I had a go.
-I did it to try for last year's League and to be an international dual-coder, but I got injured and that was that.
+“Unfortunately I did my neck in but I thoroughly enjoyed the experience and I’m glad I had a go.
+I did it to try for last year’s League World Cup and to be an international dual-coder, but I got injured and that was that.

 “But things sometimes happen for a reason and my focus now is on the Dragons.
 I feel fresh and we’ve got a pretty good mix of youth and experience so I’ll work hard and it’s time to put Gwent Dragons back on the map.
 My objective is to start, be in the first team and for us to be in the top six, and, at 33, I still feel there’s a lot more to come.